 My View: The Twilight Saga: Breaking Dawn – Part 1 (2011) It’s the big event we have all been waiting for (or at least all the “Twihards” have), the wedding of Bella (Kristen Stewart) and her vampire boyfriend, Edward (Robert Pattinson).
 Everyone is happy about the wedding except for the other man in Bella’s life, the werewolf, Jacob (Taylor Lautner).
 But the wedding goes on, and the happy couple fly off to Rio for their long awaited honeymoon.
 Bella gets pregnant, a pregnancy that she thought could not happen.
 If she keeps the child, the birth will probably kill her.
 To complicate matters more, the werewolf pack that Jacob is a part of, plans to kill Bella and destroy the baby.
 If you’re a fan of the series, you will like this film (but not love it).
 If you are not a fan of the series, you will be very bored.
 It’s incredibly long, full of weak special effects, bad writing and even worse, acting.
 Taylor Lautner seems to just get worse with each acting job he gets, continuously stomping around in scenes.
 Pattinson and Stewart don’t do much better - there just doesn’t seem to be any chemistry between them.
 My feeling is that this film should have been part of the final film, as there just isn’t enough material to fill out this story, unless you like 20 minutes of the wedded couple staring into each other eyes.
 By the way, if you do go see the film, stay through the first part of the closing credits.
 There’s a scene that sets up the next movie.
 My Rating: Cable Breaking Dawn Part 1 Website

-Indyfest (A Look at a Small, Indie or Foreign Film) Like Crazy (2011) A British college student (Felicity Jones), while attending a university in California, falls in love with an American student (Anton Yelchin).
+Indyfest (A Look at a Small, Indie or Foreign Film): Like Crazy (2011) A British college student (Felicity Jones), while attending a university in California, falls in love with an American student (Anton Yelchin).
 Since the romance just started, the British student overstays her visit and her Visa expires.
 She is deported and can’t come back into the States, and the American has just started his handmade furniture business and can’t move to England.
 The rest of the film explores the long distance / on-off again relationship.
 This is one of those films where you just want to bop the heads of the two main characters together and say, “Wake Up!”
 You never get the feeling that these two people were meant to be a couple because they don’t really seem to fit.
 And, for two “star-crossed lovers” who desperately love each other, they find new partners rather easily.
 I didn’t enjoy this film and felt the trailer misrepresented the movie.
 I thought I was going to see a romance, but what I got was a bad drama.
 My Rating: You Would Have to Pay Me to See it Again Like Crazy Website

 Family Fare: Happy Feet Two (2011) Mumble (voiced by Elijah Wood) and Gloria (voiced by Pink) now have a son, Erik (voiced by Ava Acres).
 Erik, though well liked, is shy, doesn’t seem to have the dancing talent of his father, and has trouble figuring out his place in the world.
 When Ramon (voiced by Robin Williams) decides to go off on an adventure, Erik and his friends decide to follow.
 Mumble then sets out to find his missing son and bring him back.
 I wasn’t a big fan of the first Happy Feet and enjoyed this film even less.
 It’s too long (over 100 minutes), there isn’t a really catchy song in the bunch, very few laughs occur, and there is a rather bizarre side story of two krill (voiced by Brad Pitt and Matt Damon) who decide to leave the safety of the swarm and go out on their own.
 If you do see it, it is worth the extra money to see it in 3-D, as that aspect of the film is used very well.
 I just didn’t get the feel-good feeling that I have gotten from other animated works like Toy Story 3.
 My Rating: Bargain Matinee Happy Feet Two Website